-Written By: Robert E. Sheriff, CIH, CSP, President
+Written By: Robert E. Sheriff, MS, CIH, CSP, President

 An essential element of any HASP is the Job Hazard Analysis (JHA) that identifies each work activity, the hazards associated with each task, and the protective measures required to protect workers at each stage of the work.

-Permit Required Confined Space Entry is one of those elements adding to the complexity of a HASP.
+Permit-Required Confined Space Entry is one of those elements adding to the complexity of a HASP.
 Another is Hot Work, meaning welding.

 Respiratory protection in itself is an intricate aspect of any HASP since regulatory requirements require initial monitoring, a written program, respiratory selection, physical exam, respirator fit testing, training, and recordkeeping.

 Generally, where a HASP is required, there are other hazard control plans required.
 It is common to have a need for an Environmental Protection Plan to protect neighbors, the air, water, and ground from hazards created and address in the HASP.

 Closely linked to an Environmental Protection Plan is a Hazardous Waste Plan addressing each issue as waste collection, waste classification, storage, transport, and disposal.